falcore3000/darknet/README.md

 Darknet Plan
 ============

-The Skycoin Darknet is a high performance, privacy preserving routing proticol inspired by cjdns.
+The Skycoin Darknet is a high performance, privacy preserving routing protocol inspired by cjdns.
 Users receive skycoin for contributing resources to the network and expend resources for using network resources.

-The proticol is designed to operate over legacy internet and nodes physically connected by wifi.
+The protocol is designed to operate over legacy internet and nodes physically connected by wifi.
 The long term objective is to create long distance point-to-point wifi connections which bypass existing internet providers.

 User Stories: Link Aggregation
 ===============================